February’s Birth Flowers: A Deep Dive into Violet and Primrose Symbolism

 First Blooms of Spring

-Youth and Eternal Love
+Symbol of Youth and Everlasting Love

 Historical Significance of the Primrose: A Glimpse into the Past of the Primrose